Exerra/exerra-blog-astro/src/data/blog-posts/send-emails-cf-workers-email-routing.md

 ---
 description: Comprehensive guide on how to send emails from a Cloudflare Worker with MailChannels with proper DKIM.
-title: How to send emails from Cloudflare Workers with MailChannels with DKIM
+title: How to send emails from Cloudflare Workers with MailChannels & DKIM
 publishDate: 17 Jun 2023
 author: exerra
 tags: